raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Challenge** 1/2 (100 XP)

 **_Charge_**.
-If the goat moves at least 20 feet straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 5 (2d4) bludgeoning damage.
+If the goat moves at least 6m straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 5 (2d4) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

 **_Sure-Footed_**.
 The goat has advantage on Strength and Dexterity saving throws made against effects that would knock it prone.

 **Actions**

-**_Ram_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 8 (2d4 + 3) bludgeoning damage.
+**_Ram_**. _Melee Weapon Attack:_ +5 to hit, reach 1.5m, one target. _Hit:_ 8 (2d4 + 3) bludgeoning damage.

 #### Giant Hyena